-Gen III is first and foremost a cleantech company, building a green project that has extraordinary economics while having no reliance on government subsidies.
+Gen III is first and foremost a cleantech company, that is building a green project that has compelling economics, without government subsidies.
 Gen III owns a portfolio of patented technologies that enable used motor oil (“UMO”) re-refineries to produce a higher value product mix of base oils than traditional methods.
-Our technology has been validated in two pilot plant tests and by Stantec Consulting Ltd., WSP Canada, Wood Group Mustang, U.S. Department of Energy Oak Ridge Laboratory, Tetra Tech, Process Dynamics Inc. and Koch Modular Process Systems.
+Our technology has been validated in two independent pilot plant tests and by Stantec Consulting Ltd., WSP Canada, Wood Group Mustang, U.S. Department of Energy Oak Ridge Laboratory, Tetra Tech, Process Dynamics Inc. and Koch Modular Process Systems.

 The American Petroleum Institute, categorizes base oils into five main groups: I, II, III, IV and V. This breakdown is based on a combination of the refining method and the base oil’s properties in terms of viscosity, the proportion of saturates and the sulfur content.